 BANKO

 "WDAN-TV sales manager and WDAN radio personality John Eckert hosted Banko" on WDAN-TV.
-Mr. Eckert described the show as operating similar to "Bingo" in that a board of rows of numbers under the heading of each letter in B-A-N-K-O. Numbers were drawn and posted on the board while a studio audience played along.
+Mr. Eckert described the show as operating similarly to "Bingo" in that a board of rows of numbers under the heading of each letter in B-A-N-K-O. Numbers were drawn and posted on the board while a studio audience played along.
 When an audience member filled out his/her card, they would shout "BANKO" to win prizes from local sponsors.
 People at home would play along with cards obtained by the local sponsor.
-Darcy Frank was hosting the show along with John, the daughter of a local businessman, Ed Frank.
+Darcy Frank was hosting the show with John, the daughter of local businessman Ed Frank.
 Mr. Eckert remembered the show's sponsor as Ed Fonner's Dry Cleaners.

 Tots and Teen Time